More than funding

 Likelihood of success

-In 2025 we have at least 150 bursaries to award.
-50 full, 100 partial.
-Where an eligible organisation demonstrates a commitment to making the programme inclusive, they are highly likely to be granted a bursary.
-Early bursary applications are assessed on 13 June and 11 July, with most allocated before the summer holidays – so don’t hang around!
+In 2025, we have at least 150 bursaries to award.
+75 full, 75 partial.
+An eligible organisation that demonstrates how it meets all bursary assessment criteria is likely to be granted a full bursary.
+Our final round of bursary applications is assessed on 26 September – so don’t hang around!

 What is the commitment fee?